FrangipaneTeam/terraform-plugin-framework-validators/docs/listvalidator/index.md

 # ListValidator

 List validator are used to validate the plan of a list attribute.
-I will be used into the `Validators` field of the `schema.ListAttribute` struct.
+It will be used into the `Validators` field of the `schema.ListAttribute` struct.

 ## How to use it